beaflowers/CART-315/Process Journal/README.md

 Would have been fun to work on this with other people, who wanted to do sprites/animations or sound.
 Oh wellllll that's what I get for doing some wingnut ass project I guess!!!

 For you to play: You should be able to sideload the [zipped game folder](https://github.com/beaflowers/CART-315/blob/main/Driving%20Game/playdate-template-main/builds/As%20Long%20As%20We're%20Going%20Somewhere%20Together.pdx.zip) via the [web portal](https://play.date/account/sideload/) which is like crazy easy.

+## Post Journal Playtest Reportback
+Wow people sure do love to crank!!!
+There are definitley issues with my mechanics right now - the window one is basically the only one that works right at the moment.

+The dog one - works if you just spin it around many times, because of the true/false entry/exit area I have for the "petting" motion.
+People just blow through the radio one too, because it will inevitably hit the target if you spin around - suggestion to make you have to "linger" in an area for a while, or the driver gives negative feedback?
+Would also be clearer with radio dial animation.
+Same with the AC knob - can just blow through it, but negative feedback could work here as well...

+People also struggled figuring out what was what on the dashboard - but that kinda feels legit tbh because it IS like that when you're looking at a new car interface.
+AC is typically conveyed in color which I can't do, but maybe there's a way to make it a little more indiciative...
+Also I left in a vent option that never got used so that makes things confusing too.

+Would love to find an animator, tweak these mechanics, and add some kind of narrative... and put it in the catalog!! :)